AniTho/Computer_Vision_DL/README.md

 __Day 021 Progress:__ Took a break from object detection algorithms and started studying image manipulation, starting with autoencoder.
 Also studied a bit about logging using wandb

 __Day 022 Progress:__ Implemented vanilla encoder using fully connected network.

+__Day 023 Progress:__ Tried some hyperparameter tuning and added visualization.
+Also tweaked implemented network.